 For example, open the App2 directory.
-You'll find this on the applications disc.
+If you don't have a hard disc, you'll find this on the Applications disc.

 The resulting directory display shows various icons, including a directory called Tunes.

 2 Open a subdirectory

 Double-click on Tunes, and the Tunes directory display will appear.
 This contains files, which are some different tunes you can play using the Maestro application.